Last updated December, 2019.

-All the concepts make sense: cultivating awareness, not letting your mind use limited time and energy on regrets about the past or anxiety about the future, breaking free from conditioned behavior (and habitual actions/reactions), no longer getting caught up in the mental noise that leads to struggles such as stress, worry, depression, issues with self-confidence, sleep problems, et cetera.
+All the concepts make sense: cultivating awareness, not letting your mind use limited time and energy on regrets about the past or anxiety about the future, breaking free from conditioned behavior (and, habitual actions and reactions), no longer getting caught up in the mental noise that leads to struggles such as stress, worry, feelings of depression, issues with self-confidence, sleep problems, et cetera.

 Sounds great, right?

 But, understanding it intellectually only provides more information for your mind to ruminate on.
 Which, not-so-coincidentally, is exactly what it loves to do.

-It wants to think about mindfulness and meditation and, in doing so, convinces you that you are receiving some benefit.
+It wants to think about mindfulness and meditation.
+And, in doing so, it convinces you that you are receiving some benefit.
 But you're not.